 to filter for only English Tweets.
 You can see the full list of supported languages in building a query (scroll to the bottom).

-Academic Track Required for location based Tweet scraping.
-You can find Tweets that are tagged with a geolocation if you have access to the Academic Track.
+You can restrict Tweet search results to only those that are tagged with a geolocation if you have Twitter Pro level API access only.
 There are four main options to find Tweets by location we’ll walk through below:

 that Twitter has indexed and knows about.
 You can often get Place IDs from other Tweets you searched for, or you can specify by name like “new york city”.
 Some examples are: place:"new york city" OR place:seattle OR place:fd70c22040963ac7